EU-OSHA/EU-OSHA.github.io/index.md

 ### EU-OSHA

 EU-OSHA is the European Union information agency for occupational safety and health.
+Our work contributes to the European Commission’s Strategic Framework for Safety and Health at work 2014-2020  and other relevant EU strategies and programmes, such as Europe 2020.

 ## What is covered here